raunitpatel/new_sentiment_analysis/README.md

 - **Web Scraping**
   - Implemented web scraping techniques to gather supplementary news content.
-  - Used BeautifulSoup and Scrapy libraries for parsing and extraction.
+  - Used BeautifulSoup for parsing and extraction.

 - **Sentiment Analysis with RoBERTa**
   - Integrated a pretrained RoBERTa model for sentiment analysis.